Honestly, we don't know what people from Rufus Labs were thinking.

 In a world where every gadget aims to provide convenience by being slim and light for anyone to carry, a phablet-like smartwatch emerged: The Rufus Cuff.
 Honestly, we don't know what people from Rufus Labs were thinking.

-Sure, many sci-fi cartoons and children shows made it look cool to be talking to a device attached to your wrist or typing on it but in reality, is it really fun to have?
+Sure, many sci-fi cartoons and TV shows for children made it look cool to be talking to a device attached to your wrist or typing on it but in reality, is it really fun to have?
 Let's try to dissect how the Rufus Cuff can attest to this.
 The smartwatch comes in 3 colors: Red, Black, and White which is a wonder because if they wanted you to channel your inner original Power Ranger, it should have come with pink, yellow, blue, and green too.

 Anyway, aside from that it sports a 3.2-inch Gorilla Glass touchscreen display that lets you text in full keyboard, yup, can you imagine it?
 It's as big as a low-end smartphone on your arm.
 It also has 64GB internal storage for your games and music as it runs on Android KitKat.